Larry Johnson -- Bronx, N.Y.

 You have free articles remaining.

-Funeral services will be announced at a later date by Carroll Mortuary of Bamberg.
-Friends may call at the home of the niece, Carla Banks, 105 Log Branch Road, Bamberg, between the hours of 5 to 8 p.m. daily.
+Friends may call at the home of the niece, Carla Banks, 105 Log Branch Road, Bamberg.

 To plant a tree in memory of Larry Johnson as a living tribute, please visit Tribute Store.